Here are the different types of porches including how much they cost, their comparisons to a patio, and the cheapest porch options for your home.

 In Terms of Covering

-A patio is generally an asphalt surface with no covering, whereas a porch is often attached to a house’s exterior wall and is covered by a roof.
+A patio is generally an asphalt surface with no covering, whereas porches are often attached to a house’s exterior wall and is covered by a roof.

 Read more about the difference between a porch, patio, deck, balcony & veranda here.